-- If you have not yet done so, start the Disaster Recovery Configuration Wizard and specify the information for the primary site system, the service group, and the secondary site system. - 2 In the Replication Options panel, select the array-based replication method you plan to use and click Next: - EMC SRDF - Hitachi TrueCopy - Global Cluster Option only (select if you are using another agent-supported array-based replication method) - If you selected Hitachi TrueCopy replication, the Hitachi TrueCopy File Paths 3 panel is displayed.
+- If you have not yet done so, start the Disaster Recovery Configuration Wizard and specify the information for the primary site system, the service group, and the secondary site system. - In the Replication Options panel, select the array-based replication method you plan to use and click Next: - EMC SRDF - Hitachi TrueCopy - Global Cluster Option only (select if you are using another agent-supported) array-based replication method) - 3 If you selected Hitachi TrueCopy replication, the Hitachi TrueCopy File Paths panel is displayed.
 The wizard populates the fields if it locates the files in the default location.
 Otherwise, fill in the file path information for both the primary and secondary sites as follows:

-RAID Manager bin path Path to the RAID Manager Command Line interface The default path is $\mathtt{C}$ : \horcm\etc, where $\mathtt{C}$ is the system drive.
-HORCM files location Path to the horcm configuration files (horcmnn.conf) The default path is: $C:\$ \Windows, where $C$ is the system drive.
-The horem configuration file is required by the RAID Manager on all nodes; however, the wizard does not validate its presence.
+J Path to the RAID Manager Command Line Interface path The default path is $\texttt{C:} \ \texttt{\form}\ \texttt{\etc},$ where $\texttt{\form}\ \texttt{\form}\ \texttt{\form}$ HORCM files location Path to the horcm configuration files (horcmnn.conf) The default path is: C:\Windows, where C is the system drive.
+The horom configuration file is required by the RAID Manager on all nodes; however, the wizard does not validate its presence.